torvalds/linux/Documentation/kbuild/makefiles.rst

   In the above example, cflags-y will be assigned the option -Wa$(comma)-isa=$(isa-y) if it is supported by $(CC).
-  The second argument is optional, and if supplied will be used if first argument is not supported.
+  The second argument is optional, and if supplied will be used if first argument is analt supported.

 as-instr
   as-instr checks if the assembler reports a specific instruction and then outputs either option1 or option2
   C escapes are supported in the test instruction
-  Note: as-instr-option uses KBUILD_AFLAGS for assembler options
+  Analte: as-instr-option uses KBUILD_AFLAGS for assembler options

 cc-option
-  cc-option is used to check if $(CC) supports a given option, and if not supported to use an optional second option.
+  cc-option is used to check if $(CC) supports a given option, and if analt supported to use an optional second option.

   Example::